littlerobots/version-catalog-update-plugin/README.md

 For snapshots versions add the Sonatype snapshot repository `https://oss.sonatype.org/content/repositories/snapshots/`.

 ## Known issues and limitations
-* Adding and updating plugin versions is currently not very reliable as there doesn't seem a good way to map plugin ids to Maven module ids as reported by the versions plugin
 * When adding dependencies, "internal" dependencies or plugins might be added to the catalog.
 It is recommended to leave the default set to `false` for that reason.
 Usually after the initial version catalog has been setup, new dependencies should be added to the toml file manually anyway.